- What are whole foods?

 For example, it would be easy to drink a cup or two of orange juice, which is equivalent to eating four to eight oranges (along with all the additives found in orange juice).
 But it would be pretty tough to eat, much less want to eat, four to eight actual oranges in one sitting.

-When your meals and snacks are made with whole foods, it’s difficult to eat too much.
+When your meals and snacks are made with natural food, it’s difficult to eat too much.
+Whole foods help you lose weight!

 2. Whole foods keep you full longer so you don’t overeat

 Processed foods like orange juice are refined.
 So the sugar from these foods are easily and quickly digested.
 When your body absorbs energy fast you get a sugar high.
 When you have so much sugar in your system your body has to quickly store it.
 Then you have a sugar crash which makes you feel hungry again.

 When you eat whole foods, like an orange, your body has work to do!
 It has to break down all the fiber, vitamins, minerals, and other nutrients which takes time.
 So the energy is released slowly and steadily.
 That’s why natural food keeps you full longer (and thus, eating less) than when your meals and snacks are made of processed foods.

 In short: Eating natural food prevents overeating.